Winston-Lu/ESP8266-LED-Shelf/README.md

 settings | For debug, shows all settings stored on the device | `settings` utcoffset | Sets your UTC offset in hours.
 This only needs to be done once, and is saved on reset in EEPROM | `utcoffset -8 ` rainbowrate | This changes how rainbow-y the rainbow is.
 By default, this value is 5  | `rainbowrate 3` fps | Set the frames per second of the display.
-Default is 30, I don't think its fast enough to do 60.
-All effect speeds are fps-dependent | `fps 24` reset | Factory Reset settings, including UTC offset | `reset` resetprofile | Factory Reset lighting settings, but doesnt reset UTC offset | `resetProfile` loading | Plays the loading effect.
-This plays when the shelf is connecting to WiFi, but if you like it, you can set it here | `loading` hyphen | Sets the hyphen width for the hours/minutes seperator | `hyphen 9` hyphencolor | Sets the hyphen color | `hyphencolor ffa400` save | Saves all settings without waiting for the save counter | `save`
+Default is 30, Its fast enough to do 60, but all effect speeds are fps-dependent | `fps 24` reset | Factory Reset settings, including UTC offset | `reset` resetprofile | Factory Reset lighting settings, but doesnt reset UTC offset | `resetProfile` hyphen | Sets the hyphen width for the hours/minutes seperator | `hyphen 9` hyphencolor | Sets the hyphen color | `hyphencolor ffa400` save | Saves all settings without waiting for the save counter | `save`